shakhawat07/project-hunger-ending-react/README.md

 ### Project Highlight

-* Aim is to remove the humger problems within 2030
+* Aim is to remove the hunger problems within 2030
 * All the billionaires will donate money each year
 * Each person can donate many times in one year
 * Donate button will show total donated money in the cart